jamesshore/quixote/ROADMAP.md

 * (DONE) .should.notEqual()
 * (DONE) PositionDescriptor assertions
 * (DONE) SizeDescriptor assertions
-* PositionDescriptor.to() return a 'span' that can have a middle/center, width, etc.
+* PositionDescriptor.to() return a 'span' that can have a middle/center.
 	* e.g., logo.center.should.equal(button.left.to(content.left).center);
 	* Description of above: "center of span from left edge of 'button' to left edge of 'center'"
-	* Convert 'Size' to 'Span' across the board?
-	* Add nickname parameter for to()
 * (DONE) Update nickname generation
 * Rename element.rendered --> element.rendering or other?
 If so, rename ElementRendered class?
 	* Fix documentation, including links, if this is changed
 * (DONE) Update API documentation (complete overhaul; eliminate separate descriptors catalog)
 * (DONE) Update README
 * (DONE) Update example
-* Remove stability markers entirely?
 * Update CONTRIBUTING
 	* Update src/descriptors README
 		* test: "has assertions"